 Summary Judgment" is attached to this order and you should read it now.
-This will help you understand how much work will be involved, and understand the parts that give plaintiffs trouble, like writing good responses to the defendants' proposed findings of fact.
+This will help you to understand how much work will be involved, and understand the parts that give plaintiffs trouble, like writing good responses to the defendants' proposed findings of fact.

-Because it is difficult for pro se litigants to prepare everything needed to respond to a summary judgment motion, the court will give you 30 calendar days to file every part of your response and to serve it on the defendant's attorney.
-(If plaintiff files for summary judgment, fairness dictates that the defendant also receive 30 days to respond instead of the usual 21 days for represented parties).
-The court will start counting the 30 day response deadline on the day it receives a party's motion for summary judgment.
+Because it is difficult for a pro se plaintiff to prepare everything needed to respond to a summary judgment motion, the court will give you 30 calendar days to file every part of your response and to serve it on the defendant's attorney.
+The court will start counting your 30 day response deadline on the day that it receives defendant's motion for summary judgment.
 Any reply must be filed and served not later than 10 calendar days after service of the response.

-It is highly unlikely that the court will grant an extension of this 30 day response deadline.
+BE AWARE: you are not going to get an extension of this 30 day deadline.
 The only way to get more time would be if you can convince the court that something totally unfair happened that actually prevented you from meeting your deadline, and this was completely somebody else's fault.
+Some things that might seem unfair to you are not reasons to get more time.
 For example, you will not get more time if you waited too long to get all the information you think you need to respond to the motion.

 Also, if you do not follow the court's procedure for how to respond to summary judgment, then you will not get more time to do it over unless the court decides on its own that you should get a second chance.